-4.1 Right to be heard by the investigation officer
+3 Right to be heard by the investigation officer-

-- 23. ESMA is invited by the Commission to advise on the procedure regarding the persons subject to the investigations' rights to be heard by the investigation officer upon his or her completion of the investigation but before the file with his or her findings is submitted to ESMA, including the timeframes and procedures for informing the persons subject to investigation of the investigation officer's preliminary findings and the submission of comments in writing or in oral hearings by the persons subject to investigations. - 24.
-In the consultation paper, ESMA took into account the similarities between Article 25i and Article 64 of EMIR, Article 23e of the CRA Regulation and Article 48i of BMR as amended.
-ESMA also considered Articles 2 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
-Furthermore, ESMA had regard to Recitals (2) and (3) of the TR Commission Delegated Regulation and Recitals (3) and (5) of the

-CRA Commission Delegated Regulation, as well as, more generally, to Article 41 of the Charter of Fundamental Rights of the European Union.
+- 17. ESMA is invited by the Commission to advise on the procedure regarding the persons subject to the investigations' rights to be heard by the investigation officer upon his or her completion of the investigation but before the file with his or her findings is submitted to ESMA, including the timeframes and procedures for informing the persons subject to investigation of the investigation officer's preliminary findings and the submission of comments in writing or in oral hearings by the persons subject to investigations. - 18.
+ESMA has taken into account the similarities between Article 25i and Article 64 of EMIR, Article 23e of the CRA Regulation and Article 48i of BMR as amended.
+ESMA has also considered Articles 2 of the TR and CRA Commission Delegated Regulations and the recent technical advice on procedural rules to impose penalties on TC-CCPs provided to the Commission on 31 March 2020.
+Furthermore, ESMA has had regard to Recitals (2) and (3) of the TR Commission Delegated Regulation and Recitals (3) and (5) of the CRA Commission Delegated Regulation, as well as, more generally, to Article 41 of the Charter of Fundamental Rights of the European Union10. - 19.
+Based on the practice of the investigation officer in previous enforcement cases with respect to TRs and CRAs, ESMA does not consider that changes are needed for the procedural rules regarding Benchmarks Administrators compared to the ones currently applicable to TRs and CRAs or the ones proposed for TC-CCPs. - 20.
+In order to guarantee the rights of defence of the person subject to the investigation, this person should have the right to be heard at different stages of the procedure.
+One of the stages takes place upon the completion of the investigation officer's investigation, when Article 48i of BMR as amended is applicable.
+This right to be heard should materialise through granting the person the right to make written comments. - 21.
+In practice, after the investigation is completed, the investigation officer has to produce a statement of findings.
+The person subject to the investigation must be given the right to comment on the statement of findings of the investigation officer before the latter submits the file with his or her findings to ESMA.